kgero/artalgo/index.md

 ## A Cross-Disciplinary Reading Group

-We are excited to announce a new reading group on art and algorithms this fall for the Columbia community.
+This website serves as a public record for a reading group on art and algorithms being held this fall (2018) for the Columbia community.
 We are looking to recruit a diverse set of students to discuss and debate the technical and critical issues surrounding algorithms that generate art.
 There is no leader or instructor; instead we will learn from each other.
 The reading group will consist of approximately 15 advanced undergraduates and graduate students.

-Notes from our meetings are below.
+Notes from our meetings will be shown below.